| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 Rush, both local residents, were pressing the ECC to rectify this state

+of affairs.
 Residents were reminded of the pending onset of autumn and then winter

 when electric blankets were tested free of charge at the TBVH (Theydon